XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 * [Look out for Partial Payments](https://ripple.com/files/GB-2014-06.pdf "Partial Payment Flag Gateway Bulletin").
 Payments with the partial-payment flag enabled can be considered "successful" if any non-zero amount is delivered, even miniscule amounts.
     * In `rippled`, check the transaction for a `meta.delivered_amount` field.
 If present, that field indicates how much money *actually* got delivered to the `Destination` address.
     * In RippleAPI, you can search the `outcome.BalanceChanges` field to see how much the destination address received.
 In some cases, this can be divided into multiple parts on different trust lines.
 * Some transactions change your balances without being payments directly to or from one of your addresses.
-For example, if ACME sets a nonzero [TransferRate](#transferrate), then ACME's issuing address's outstanding obligations decrease each time Bob and Charlie exchange ACME issuances.
+For example, if ACME sets a nonzero [TransferRate](#transferrate), then ACME's issuing address's outstanding obligations decrease each time Bob and Charlie exchange ACME's issued currencies.
 See [TransferRate](#transferrate) for more information.

 To make things simpler for your customers, we recommend accepting payments to either operational addresses and issuing addresses.

 As an added precaution, we recommend comparing the balances of your issuing address with the collateral funds in your internal accounting system as of each new XRP Ledger ledger version.
 The issuing address's negative balances should match the assets you have allocated to XRP Ledger outside the network.
 If the two do not match up, then you should suspend processing payments into and out of the XRP Ledger until you have resolved the discrepancy.

 * Use `rippled`'s [gateway_balances method][] or [RippleAPI's `getTrustlines` method](rippleapi-reference.html#gettrustlines) to check your balances.
-* If you have a [TransferRate](#transferrate) set, then your obligations within the XRP Ledger decrease slightly whenever other XRP Ledger addresses transfer your issuances among themselves.
+* If you have a [TransferRate](#transferrate) set, then your obligations within the XRP Ledger decrease slightly whenever other XRP Ledger addresses transfer your issued currencies among themselves.

 ## TransferRate

-The *TransferRate* setting (`transferRate` in RippleAPI) defines a fee to charge for transferring issuances from one XRP Ledger address to another.
+The *TransferRate* setting (`transferRate` in RippleAPI) defines a fee to charge for transferring issued currencies from one XRP Ledger address to another.
 See [Transfer Fees](transfer-fees.html) for more information.

 The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction for the issuing address rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW, setting the TransferRate to charge a fee of 0.5%.